 They are more than welcome.
 Spouses and family members often accompany our diving guests, making the overall experience more enjoyable.

-Yes, Swahili Divers offers dedicated snorkeling trips to Mislali Island.
-These trips depart in the morning and include a trained guide.
+Yes, Swahili Divers offers dedicated snorkelling trips to Misali Island.
+These trips depart in the morning and including appropriate number of guides.

 What time do you get back from the morning dive?

 Depending on the dive sites chosen for the day, morning dive trips return between 12.30-2pm.